The One Hair Care Tip This Hairstylist Gives Everyone With Curls

 Then, "using warm water, cleanse your scalp to remove buildup, dirt, sweat, and so on.
 Switch to cooler water to condition your hair midshaft and seal the ends.
 Always use a wide-toothed comb to gently detangle, and microfiber towel to soak up extra water.
 And, air dry (the best dry!) or use a diffuser with the blow dryer set on low," she says.

-Warmer water can create a more humid shower environment, theoretically helping lift the hair shaft so the shampoo can clean better.
+Warmer water can create a more humid shower environment, theoretically helping lift the hair shaft1 so the shampoo can clean better.
 (Just not too hot, which can be drying).
 Then the cooler water closes the hair shaft, helping trap in all the nutrients from the conditioner.

 As for the detangling, most people with curls know that trying to run a brush through dry strands is a hard no. (Far too much breakage, physical stress, and damage.)
 So when detangling curls, either do it in shower while your hair is soaked with conditioner, or do it after your shower with tons of leave-in and detangler.
 Once knots and tangles are out, continue with your styling products and favorite drying method.